 Earning a certificate in African American Studies is a straightforward and enriching course of study which complements, and complicates, any Princeton concentration.
 Students who opt to pursue a certificate in African American Studies gain access to an extraordinary bibliography that prepares them to think about race and difference in sophisticated ways.
 Certificate earners are required to complete 5 units of coursework, which include AAS 201; two survey courses; and two additional subfield courses.
 Additionally, certificate earners are encouraged to make African American people, literature, history, or related study and/or research in African American Studies central to their senior thesis topic.
 PDF courses cannot be counted toward your certificate requirements (not including P/D/F Only courses).

-When you are ready to announce your intention to earn the certificate, please complete the Certificate Form and either email or return a hard copy to the Department of African American Studies.
+When you are ready to announce your intention to earn the certificate, please complete the AAS Certificate Form and either email or return a hard copy to the Department of African American Studies.

 Intro Course (1)